 Theseus saves Hippodameia (Θησεύς σώζων την Ιπποδάμεια) : The sculptural complex in Victoria Square is a creation of maximum artistic value.
 It is considered one of the most important outdoor sculpture works of the 20th century in Athens.
 The sculpture was created in Berlin in 1906 by the German sculptor Johannes Pfuhl (1846 – 1914) and it is made from galvanized bronze in a German factory.
 The whole sculptural construction is based on an octagonal marble base.
 The sculpture depicts the hero Theseus who is fighting to save the beautiful Hippodameia, wife of the king of Lapiths Peirithos, from the drunken Centaur Evrytion, while fallen to the ground a follower of Hippodameia watches the scene helplessly.
 The bronze sculpture was donated to the Municipality of Athens in 1927 and was initially put in Syntagma Square from where it was moved on Wednesday, September 29, 1937 to its current location in Victoria Square.
 The sculpture in the mid-1960s was the source of inspiration for the lyrics of Lefteris Papadopoulos in the song “The Statue” (Το Άγαλμα), which was a great success with singer Giannis Poulopoulos.
 The sculpture is also pierced by bullets, probably from the battles in the city during the Civil War.
 Today, neglected and forgotten, it is a meeting point for dozens of immigrants and refugees living in the center of Athens.
 (Victoria Square, Athens)

 Alexandros Ypsilantis Memorial (Μνημείο Αλέξανδρου Υψηλάντη) : The burial monument of Alexandros Ypsilantis, the General Commissioner of the Friendly Society and leader of Hieros Lochos (the first attempt at a Greek revolution), is very reminiscent of the sculpture of Giannoulis Halepas with the name “Sleeping Female Figure”.
 Although there is no signature of the artist, it is attributed to the sculptor Leonidas Drossis in 1869.
 The dead body is lying on a sarcophagus with embossed decorations on its sides (laurel wreaths, the coat of arms of the family, the Phoenix, the sign of the Revolution and a sword).
-This is the only example of a male figure in this type in Greece.
+This is the only example of a male figure of this type in Greece.
 Some experts tend to recognize the figure as Alexandros’ younger brother, Demetrios, but this is not justified either by the physiognomic characteristics or by the military clothing of the deceased.
 The original location of the monument was at the Polytechnic School.
-But due to the fact that it was vandalized several times for political reasons (because Ypsilantis was considered a symbol of bourgeoisie), in 1964 it was transferred in front of the church of Agioi Taxiarches in Pedion Areos, near the cenotaphs of the Hierolochites of 1821 and of the fallen soldiers at Domokos in 1897.
+But due to the fact that it was vandalized several times for political reasons (because Ypsilantis was considered a symbol of the bourgeoisie), in 1964 it was transferred in front of the church of Agioi Taxiarches in Pedion Areos, near the cenotaphs of the Hierolochites of 1821 and of the fallen soldiers at Domokos in 1897.
 In the same year his bones were recovered from Vienna and were deposited in the monument.
 (Church of Agioi Taxiarches, Pedion Areos)

 Eve (Εύα) : This sculpture, a full-length, naked statue of Eve holding the apple with her left hand while the snake crawls at her feet, has become the symbol of Kypriadou district.
 Kyrpiadou was the first garden-city of Athens and one of its most beautiful neighbourhoods.
 The establishment of Kypriadou district was due to the actions of the agronomist – engineer Epamineondas Kypriadis.
 The neighbourhood was a model district.
 Kypriadis paved roads with large sidewalks, designed lawns for buildings and arranged the area with large squares, so that everyone looks at least at one.
 These plans were later used for the design of Psychiko district.
 Kypriadou was also an area of artists, writers and intellectuals.
 There was a gathering of workshops of well-known painters, writers and artists, partly representatives of the Generation of the ’30s.
 The statue of Eva was ordered by the architect Dimitris Pikionis, a resident of the area of Kypriadou and was made by sculptor Grigorios Zevgolis.
 The statue had also given its name to the square which was called “Eva Square”.
 During the Dictatorship of 1967, due to its nakedness, the sculpture was removed and placed in Kypseli Square and was almost forgotten.
 Its place took the marble bust of Konstantinos Nikolopoulos, former Mayor of Athens, thus the small square was renamed “Nikolopoulos Square”.
 Later, after many years of efforts of the cultural association “Anagennisi” of Kypriadiou area, the Municipality of Athens decided to return Eve to the square (1995).
 (Nikolopoulos Square, Kypriadou/Patisia)

-Alexandros Papadiamantis (Αλέξανδρος Παπαδιαμάντης) : The relief portrait of Alexandros Papadiamantis, one of the most important and unique Greek authors of all time, is located on the Handrian’s masonry of Dexameni Square, in Kolonaki and dates back to 1923.
+Alexandros Papadiamantis (Αλέξανδρος Παπαδιαμάντης) : The relief portrait of Alexandros Papadiamantis, one of the most important and unique Greek authors of all time, is located on Hadrian’s masonry of Dexameni Square, in Kolonaki and dates back to 1923.
 The Municipal Council of Athens approved the cost of the project with the amount of 5,000 drachmas and the portrait was made by the sculptor Thomas Thomopoulos, whose works could be seen in many central parts of Athens.
 The author is portrayed in old age and his gaze is tired and thoughtful.
 Dexameni, at the beginning of the 20th century, was the hermitage of Papadiamantis and other artists.
 In 1900 there were two cafes known as “The Hermits”, because they were far outside the established borders of the city.
 The cheapest was that of Barbayiannis, who sold coffee for a penny and the second was named Terpsi, which became the meeting place for writers and poets.
 The humble Papadiamantis used to sit outside Barbayiannis cafe, in the back, next to the small window of the fireplace.
 He would take his coffee from the window or ask for a fire to light his cigarette.
 This was the location of his only (and therefore famous) photograph taken by Pavlos Nirvanas; another writer who frequented the square (read here an article about the incident).
-The author’s hermitage is now at the center of one of the busiest areas of the city and his portrait is forgotten, while a bougainvillea is threatening to cover it.
+The author’s hermitage is now at the centre of one of the busiest areas of the city and his portrait is forgotten, while a bougainvillea is threatening to cover it.
 (Dexameni Square, Kolonaki)

 We hope you find this article interesting and the next time you pass by one of these sculptures (you could find here a map with all the locations), stop for a moment and admire their beauty and uniqueness.